bcgov/sbc-mcap/README.md

 ### Prerequisites

 In order to setup Web Chat or Live Assist (Video Chat and Co-Browse), the following information is required from Service BC:
-- Agent Skill / Reason Code - This is a dedicated queue assigned by Maximus to SBC for the purpose of replicating the functionalites of Web Chat and Live Assist.
+- Agent Skill / Reason Code - This is a dedicated queue assigned by Service BC for the purpose of replicating the functionalites of Web Chat and Live Assist.
 - MCAP URL - This is a URL (depending on the environment required - Test or Production) that is required in the form template in order to gain access to Web Chat or Live Assist.
-This URL will be provided by Maximus when required.
+This URL will be provided by SBC when required.
 In order to use this service, please contact Service BC at [email-TBD]

 ### MCAP Multi-Channel Contact Centre Functions